About Organic Tea Tree Essential Oil

 The energy of Tea Tree essential oil has been described as Warm and Dry and some aromatherapists have claimed that its aroma helps to promote a positive outlook and strengthen the spirit.

 Tea Tree essential oil is appropriate for both inhalation and use on the skin.
 For use on the skin, it should be diluted in vegetable oil or jojoba to a maximum concentration of 2.5%.
 To achieve this concentration, add 23 drops of the essential oil to one ounce of vegetable oil or jojoba.
-Tea Tree essential oil is not one we recommend for use in a bath, since some people may experience itching when using it this way; see Safety Considerations (below) for more information.

 Essential Oil Safety Considerations